- ABOUT US

 Do you know where your next meal is coming from?
 Whatever you choose, it was probably grown, processed, delivered and prepared using techniques developed by food scientists and technologists.
 Food scientists help solve problems of producing and distributing food safely across broad geographical ranges and in varying climatic conditions.
 They also respond to market demands by creating food products that meet modern consumers' needs for nutrition, taste and convenience.
 From microwavable meals to Vitamin A-enriched rice, food scientists' projects help solve one of the oldest problems known to humanity: What are we going to eat?

 Food science majors from UC Davis have gone on to careers in large food corporations such as Del Monte, General Mills, Procter & Gamble, Adolph Coors and Campbell Soup Company.
 Students specializing in food biochemistry are now working in a range of technical careers in the food industry, including research and development, quality assurance and food analysis.
-Other graduates work with USDA or FDA to ensure a safe food supply while others have become teachers, writers or entrepreneurs.
+Other graduates work with the USDA or FDA to ensure a safe food supply while others have become teachers, writers or entrepreneurs.